jheyman/blog/pages/HueRaspberryControl/index.md

 ### Setup

 The only thing I configured specifically is the IP address of the bridge.
 It gets its IP dynamically over DHCP, and there is then a UPnP discovery mechanism to find it.
 To simplify things, I assigned it a static IP address in my LAN, in my router's DHCP configuration.
-It can also be configured with a static IP address from the parameters section of the official control application, if needed.<br><br>
+It can also be configured with a static IP address from the parameters section of the official control application, if needed.<br>

 On the raspberry pi, the `requests` library must be installed, it will enable very straightforward GET/PUT/POST HTTP requests to the bridge: